Kademlia: Locating resources

 Information is located by mapping it to a key.
 A hash is typically used for the map.
 The storer nodes will have information due to a previous STORE message.
 Locating a value follows the same procedure as locating the closest nodes to a key, except the search terminates when a node has the requested value in its store and returns this value.

 The values are stored at several nodes (k of them) to allow for nodes to come and go and still have the value available in some node.
-Periodically, a node that stores a value will explore the network to find the k nodes that are close to the key value and replicate the value onto them.
+Periodically, a node that stores a value will explore the network to find the k nodes which are near the key value and replicate the value onto them.
 This compensates for disappeared nodes.

 Also, for popular values that might have many requests, the load in the storer nodes is diminished by having a retriever store this value in some node near, but outside of, the k closest ones.
 This new storing is called a cache.
-In this way the value is stored farther and farther away from the key, depending on the quantity of requests.
+In this way the value is stored further and further away from the key, depending on the quantity of requests.
 This allows popular searches to find a storer more quickly.
-Because the value is returned from nodes farther away from the key, this alleviates possible "hot spots".
+Since the value is returned from nodes further away from the key, this alleviates possible "hot spots".
 Caching nodes will drop the value after a certain time depending on their distance from the key.

 Some implementations (e.g. Kad) have neither replication nor caching.
 The purpose of this is to remove old information quickly from the system.
 The node that is providing the file will periodically refresh the information onto the network (perform FIND_NODE and STORE messages).
 When all of the nodes having the file go offline, nobody will be refreshing its values (sources and keywords) and the information will eventually disappear from the network.